chrisconley/houdini-rails/README.markdown

 # Installation (Rails 2.3.x)

-Add the gem to your config/environment.rb
+Add the gem to your config/environment.rb and setup a few constants

     config.gem 'houdini-rails'

+    config.after_initialize do
+      ::Houdini::KEY = 'YOUR_API_KEY'
+      ::Houdini::HOST = 'houdinihq.com' # or 'houdini-sandbox.heroku.com' for testing
+      ::Houdini::RAILS_HOST = 'your_app_domain.com'
+    end

+You may want to configure Houdini differently for each of you environments.

 # Example Usage